MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ### Content property

-It's recommended you select a **Content Property" from the drop-down menu of options, or keep the default if one is present.
+It's recommended you select a **Content Property** from the drop-down menu of options, or keep the default if one is present.
 This property is used for full-text indexing of content, search results page snippet generation, [result cluster](result-cluster.md) participation, language detection, HTML/text support, ranking and relevance, and query formulation.

 If you select a content property, you will have the option of using the system-generated property **ResultSnippet** when you [create your result type](customize-results-layout.md).
 This property serves as a placeholder for the dynamic snippets that are generated from the content property at query time.
 If you use this property in your result type, snippets will be generated in your search results.